-For one in January, you can be a part of a team that works alongside with the indigenous staff in caring for the people of this city.
-The different components of the trip are:
+For one week in January, you can be a part of a team that works alongside with the indigenous staff in caring for the people of this city.
+The different aspects of the trip include:

-The project serves over 450+ families and children and it is by individually visiting every beneficiary that the project is able to further their holistic care.
+The project serves over 450+ families and children and it is by individually visiting every beneficiary that the project is able to further thier holistic care.
 You will be able to visit beneficiaries in their homes and hear their life stories and the kinds of struggles and victories that have occurred in their life.
-There will usually be opportunities to share the gospel and perhaps even be a part of someone committing their life for Christ!
+There will usually be opportunities to share the gospel and share your own personal story.
 Many former team members have indicated that this is a significant highlight of the trip.

 Since the ACT project prioritizes their care of families, they provide daily youth programs for the children of the beneficiaries.
 The after-school programs mainly consist of tutoring and homework help.
 There may be opportunities to provide youth counseling for at-risk youth in the program.

 Every week, a small group Bible study is offered for anyone in the community to attend.
 Team members have the opportunity to lead these times by providing a lesson from the Bible or simply sharing their life story.
 Also, there may be opportunities to provide one-on-one counseling for beneficiaries who are struggling through a specific life issue.